 Six-Week Abortion Ban (SB 23): State ex rel.
 Preterm-Cleveland, et al. v.
 Yost, et al.

 Following the SCOTUS decision in Dobbs v.
 JWHO to overturn Roe v.
-Wade and strip us of our federal right to abortion.
-The ACLU, ACLU of Ohio, Planned Parenthood Federation of America, and law firm WilmerHale filed a lawsuit in the Ohio Supreme Court seeking to block the state’s six-week ban on abortion and to restore and further protect Ohioans’ reproductive rights secured by the Ohio Constitution.
+Wade and strip us of our federal right to abortion, the ACLU, ACLU of Ohio, Planned Parenthood Federation of America, and law firm WilmerHale filed a lawsuit in the Ohio Supreme Court to block SB 23 and restore abortion access in Ohio.
+On September 2, 2022, due to the ongoing irreparable harm to Ohioans, the reproductive rights organizations have withdrawn the lawsuit they initially filed in the state Supreme Court in late June and are instead asking the lower court to grant immediate relief blocking the ban.

 Lebanon Abortion Ban: WHO/O & NASW v.
 Lebanon City